Peter Reinberg: Chicago City Council

 In 1904, Reinberg made his political debut by successfully running as the Democratic nominee for Chicago City Council in the 26th district.
 In his campaign, he used the unique gimmick of providing each resident of his ward with carnations to wear.

 Reinberg was reelected in 1906, 1908, and 1910.
 Reinberg was unseated in 1912 by Republican nominee George Pretzel.

 In years such as 1908 and 1910, he had received election endorsements from the Municipal Voters League.

 President of the Chicago Board of Education

 In the fall of 1912, Reinberg became president of the Chicago Board of Education.
-While Reinberg had originally indicated he would retire from the position, he made himself a candidate for another term in January 1914, as Mayor Carter Harrison Jr. had convinced him to stay aboard so that the board would continue to be led by an ally of superintendent Ella Flagg Young.
+While Reinberg had originally indicated he would retire from the position, he made himself a candidate for another term in January 1914, as Mayor Carter Harrison IV had convinced him to stay aboard so that the board would continue to be led by an ally of superintendent Ella Flagg Young.
 Reelected, he served until resigning in December of that year, after becoming president of the Cook County Board of Commissioners.